Utkarsh1504/DSA-Java/lessons/intro-trees.md

 1. **In-order Traversal** - This traversal calls for the sequence of LEFT, ROOT, RIGHT.
 2. **Pre-order Traversal** - This traversal calls for the sequence of ROOT ,LEFT, RIGHT.
-3. **Post-order traversal** - This traversal calls for the sequence of LEFT, RIGHT, ROOT.
+3. **Post-order Traversal** - This traversal calls for the sequence of LEFT, RIGHT, ROOT.

 Now let’s understand these a help of an example